-(/) Check the applicable box(es) to describe the type of supervisory responsibility required by an incumbent in the position: □Not responsible for supervising or providing guidance to anyone. □Provides technical and/or functional guidance to staff and/or students. \Box Instructs students and supervises various learning environments. \Box Assigns and checks work of others doing similar work. \Box Supervises a work group.
-Assigns work to be done, methods to be used, and is responsible for the work performed by the group. ⊠Manages the staff and operations of a program area/department. \Box Manages the staff and operations of a division/major department. \Box Manages the staff and operations of several divisions/major departments. \Box Acts as a consultant to College management. □Other e.g., counselling, coaching.
+(/) Check the applicable box(es) to describe the type of supervisory responsibility required by an incumbent in the position: □Not responsible for supervising or providing guidance to anyone. □Provides technical and/or functional guidance to staff and/or students. ☐Instructs students and supervises various learning environments. □Assigns and checks work of others doing similar work. \square Supervises a work group.
+Assigns work to be done, methods to be used, and is responsible for the work performed by the group. ⊠Manages the staff and operations of a program area/department. ☐Manages the staff and operations of a division/major department. \square Manages the staff and operations of several divisions/major departments. □Acts as a consultant to College management. □Other e.g., counselling, coaching.
 Please specify: Includes management responsibilities for hiring, assignment of duties and work to be performed, performance management, and recommending the termination of staff.
 Specify staff (by title) or groups who are supervised/given functional guidance by an incumbent.
-Direct Reports: Contract faculty & support staff Indirect Reports:
+Direct Reports: OL facilitators Indirect Reports: